Last reviewed on 13th October 2023 by Martin Alexander (Mortgage Advisor)

-Lenders will arrange for a surveyor to assess the land, regardless of planning permission.
-This is to ensure lenders are fully aware of the type of land and its potential.
-Lenders will also be made aware of any risks involved with the plot of land.
+Regardless of planning permission, lenders will arrange for a surveyor to assess the land.
+This ensures lenders are fully aware of the type of land and its potential.
+Lenders will also be made aware of any risks involved with the plot.

 Lenders release funds in stages to protect their capital.
-Inspections can protect lenders from further loss, in the event that a project doesn’t go to plan.
-If you require land finance at different stages of your project, then this will entail additional costs, simply due to the extra time and administration involved with inspecting the build.
+Inspections can protect lenders from further loss if a project doesn’t go to plan.
+If you require finance at different project stages, it can involve additional costs.
+This is due to the extra time and administration involved in inspecting the property.

 Land mortgage rates

-Mortgages for land will incur fees that you need to consider before applying, such as:
+As with any mortgage, you’ll incur fees that you’ll need to consider before applying, such as:

-Application fees: This is paid to either a broker and/or lender to cover the cost of your application.
+- Application fees: Fees are paid to a broker and lender to cover the cost of your application.

-Valuation fees: A valuation fee is paid to the lender so that the land can be valued by a qualified surveyor.
-Without valuing the land in its raw form, a lender can’t offer a mortgage.
+- Valuation fees: A valuation fee is paid to the lender so that a qualified surveyor can value the land.
+A lender can’t offer a mortgage without valuing the land in its raw form.
 Valuation fees may increase, where funds are released in stages and surveyors are instructed several times throughout the development.

-Legal fees: You will need to pay a solicitor for the conveyance of the land.
-Lenders may insist that you cover the cost of their solicitor also.
+- Legal fees: You will need to pay a solicitor for the conveyance of the land.
+Lenders may insist that you also cover the cost of their solicitor in addition to yours.
 A lender’s solicitor will be instructed to place a charge on the land or existing property and register this with the land registry.